-Memorial Day is just around the corner and the weather in the DC metropolitan area is warming up just in time.
-If you’re looking for an exciting way to spend a day during your extra-long weekend, or any day you’d like a change of scenery, we’ve got you covered with our top locations in the DMV for a perfect day trip.
+Labor Day is just around the corner and the weather in the DC metropolitan area is cooling off just in time.
+If you’re looking for an exciting way to spend a day during your extra-long weekend, or any day you’d like a change of scenery, we’ve got you covered with our top locations in the DC Area for a perfect day trip.
 As always, check for the latest updates on openings and closings before heading out!

 As the capital of the state, Annapolis embodies some of the best elements of Maryland.
 This 17th-century sailing hotspot is located in the heart of Chesapeake Bay, has a fascinating history, and some of the best food in the area.

 Be sure to see the Maryland State Building!